tawasta/product/product_materials/README.rst

 * In the same menu, configure if you want to

   * track the material weights
+  * track a three-level material hierarchy instead of just a simple material list
   * track the amounts of recycled contents in materials
-  * track the waste components of materials
+  * track the waste components and endpoints of materials
   * give the user the option to show material info on sale and picking related printouts

-* Add top level classes for the materials in Inventory -> Configuration -> Product Material Classes
 * Add the materials and whether they are related to products or packaging or both in Inventory -> Configuration -> Product Materials
+* Add hierachy's top classes for the materials in Inventory -> Configuration -> Product Material Classes
-* Add the material sublevels in Inventory -> Configuration -> Product Material Sublevels
+* Add hierachy's bottom sublevels for the materials in Inventory -> Configuration -> Product Material Sublevels
-* Add the waste endpoints in Inventory -> Configuration -> Waste Components
+* Add the waste endpoints in Inventory -> Configuration -> Waste Endpoints
 * Add the waste components in Inventory -> Configuration -> Waste Components

 Usage